larsbrinkhoff/terminal-simulator/README.md

 ### About

-This is a fork of Lars Brinkhoff's software simulation of the VT100 hardware, which is itself based on <a href=https://github.com/aap/vt05/>"Angelo Papenhoff's terminal emulator code"</a>
+This is a fork of <a href=https://github.com/larsbrinkhoff/terminal-simulator>"Lars Brinkhoff's software simulation"</a> of the VT100 hardware, which is itself based on <a href=https://github.com/aap/vt05/>"Angelo Papenhoff's terminal emulator code"</a>

 I have found that the VT100 simulator in its current state fails when I try to directly connect it to a serial port on launch, so I am deploying some patches so that you can use a switch to use the Linux "screen" command to control the serial connection instead.
 This renders the VT100 sim mostly aesthetic, but that suits my purposes well enough.